-Document retention requirements in the UK: periods by industry
+Document retention requirements in Australia

 Summarize this article with

-Statutory framework for document retention in the UK
+Statutory framework for document retention in Australia

-The UK has no single piece of legislation that governs document retention across all sectors.
+Australia has no single piece of legislation that governs document retention across all sectors.
 Instead, retention obligations arise from multiple statutes, each covering a specific domain of business activity.

 Core legislation